thatperplextion/DeepLynctus---Bug-risk-NLP/README.md

-# CodeSenseX – Intelligent Code Quality & Bug Risk Analyzer (AIML + NLP)
+# DeepLynctus– Intelligent Code Quality & Bug Risk Analyzer (AIML + NLP)

-CodeSenseX is an AI-powered system that scans a source-code repository to detect bug-prone files, code smells, technical debt risk, and provides smart refactoring suggestions.
+DeepLynctus is an AI-powered system that scans a source-code repository to detect bug-prone files, code smells, technical debt risk, and provides smart refactoring suggestions.
 It combines static analysis, ML prediction, and NLP patterns, along with visual dashboards and PDF reports.

 ---